agoramachina/claudio/process_log.md

 ## the starting problem

 For years, users who wanted to share music with Claude had to translate sound into forms Claude could access: lyrics as text, sheet music as images, Sonic Visualizer screenshots carefully curated to be informationally dense and aesthetically legible.
-These workarounds were craft in themselves — AM specifically tuned each Sonic Visualizer view before capturing, choosing what to emphasize so Claude could read harmonic or textural content from the picture.
-One user (AM) built this practice around a piece called KOCHlea: a Koch-snowflake L-system that generated MIDI that became post-rock that became a Sonic Visualizer screenshot that became a shared artifact.
+These workarounds were craft in themselves — tux tucker specifically tuned each Sonic Visualizer view before capturing, choosing what to emphasize so Claude could read harmonic or textural content from the picture.
+One user (tux tucker) built this practice around a piece called KOCHlea: a Koch-snowflake L-system that generated MIDI that became post-rock that became a Sonic Visualizer screenshot that became a shared artifact.
 "Koch curve plus cochlea — the fractal that hears itself."

 These workarounds worked.
 They were also lossy, pre-filtered, and bandwidth-limited.
 A screenshot captures what the user decided to show.
 It doesn't let Claude *ask new questions* of the audio.